jasonsbarr/computer-science-program/README.md

 ## Materials

-I will be using a number of resources to create the curriculum:
+I will use the following resources to create the curriculum:

 - Open courses, course archives, and recorded lectures from university courses in CS, math, data science, and web development
 - Books, preferably _legally_ available online (but I'll also definitely be buying some books).
   - Fortunately, in computer science and web development there are a large number of excellent books on many topics whose authors have generously made them freely available online
-- Courses from providers like EdX, Coursera, Udemy, etc.
 - Technical papers and journal articles (again, preferably freely available online)
 - Tutorials, articles, blog posts, etc.

 ## Methodology

-- Work on 2 CS courses and one math/statistics/data science course at a time until finished.
+- Work on 4 courses at a time until finished.
-  - Focus will be on learning each course thoroughly, not necessarily on finishing the material in a particular time frame, but spending time on each course daily should accelerate the time frame over what's possible in a regular undergraduate program.
+  - My focus will be on learning each course thoroughly, not necessarily on finishing the material in a particular time frame, but I will set prospective time frames for each set of courses to help me focus on daily progress and rapid assimilation of knowledge.
   - Working on multiple courses at once will leverage techniques to help with learning and retention, like spaced repetition and interleaving
   - Making the courses sequential with a defined structure will alleviate my anxiety and ADHD/executive functioning issues that make open-ended projects difficult
 - View all lectures for courses that have them available; otherwise use supplemental videos where appropriate
-- Complete all readings, including textbooks (may substitute equivalent openly available book for required course textbooks), lecture notes, handouts, etc.
+- Complete all readings, including textbooks (may substitute a similar book for required course textbooks when one is freely available online), lecture notes, handouts, etc.
 - Do all assignments, including projects, problem sets, presentations, and writing assignments
 - Find and complete practice problems for every course unit to solidify the information
 - Find and build related projects for as many course units as possible for the same reason